koshyb/QuantSpark/README.md

 Thoughts on how you would maintain your chosen solution, both for uptime and for new releases of the application:

------Thoughts on how you would maintain your chosen solution, both for uptime and for new releases of the application----
+# Thoughts on how you would maintain your chosen solution, both for uptime and for new releases of the application

 Auto Scaling: Continue to monitor application usage and performance.
 Set up CloudWatch alarms to trigger scaling actions automatically.
 This ensures that the system can handle increased traffic without manual intervention.